 Abstract

 In 1923 Le Corbusier spoke to questions of design, aesthetics and societal revolution calling for change and adaptation.
-After a century of unprecedented growth, exploitation and extinction this conviction remains ever more pertinent, yet out of reach.
+After a century of unprecedented growth, exploitation and extinction his convictions remain ever more pertinent, yet out of reach.

 The Climate Emergency demands that the production of space is radically altered, to no longer collude with the extraction economy and instead to become a regenerative process allowing us to live ecologically.
-This inevitably means building less, repairing and nurturing more; truthfully the end of architecture as we know it.
-The uneven cessation of the modernist project has ushered in chaos, discontinuity and disruption.
-It can be understood as a process that makes us resilient, encouraging innovation which leads to a period of relinquishing aspects of our lives that are non-essential to move to a period of restoration.
+This inevitably means building less, repairing and nurturing more.
+This represents a significant change in the way the built environment is (re)constructed.
+Critics suggest the uneven cessation of the modernist project has ushered in chaos, discontinuity and disruption.
+However, it can also be understood as a process that makes us resilient, encouraging innovation which leads to a cycle of relinquishing aspects of our lives that are non-essential to move to a period of restoration.
+Our world will increasing become a living patchwork, stitching together old and new.
 The future is imperfect.

 Vis-à-vis

 Le Corbusier published his treatise Towards a New Architecture in 1923, proclaiming: “The problem is one of adaptation, in which the realities of our life are in question.”
-While his manifesto spoke to questions of design, aesthetics and theory, there are also profound reflections on the nature of society.
-His is a demand for change that rejects past models, instead mirroring the progress of industrial process and production.
-These ideas and theories continue to be valued and have been absorbed into the DNA of the architectural canon.
-Whilst the world has seen unprecedented growth, the resulting extraction and extinction cycle existentially challenges the realities of life in the near future.
+While his manifesto addressed questions of design, aesthetics and theory, it also contains profound reflections on the nature of society.
+His was a demand for change that rejected past models, and instead mirrored the progress of industrial process and production.
+These ideas and theories continued to be valued and were absorbed into the DNA of the architectural canon.
+Whilst the world witnessed unprecedented growth, the resulting extraction and extinction cycle has existentially challenged the realities of life in the near future.
 What ideas and theories can replace these worn-out mantras?
 It turns out we cannot build ourselves out of this toxic predicament.
 Nor can we easily revert to the Holocene.
 As Miles Richardson suggests in relation to species decline, “Loss is normal, but this is not loss; they are not missing or misplaced.
 They have been decimated and taken from us, by us.”
 Architects therefore must challenge their own understandings, emotional bias and ambitions in order to be able to act differently.
-Jacques Herzog summed up the crisis of the creative ego when he suggested, “Corbusier’s’ urban proposals were really part of an overestimation of his own personality, even if he was a genius.”
-It is not about us.
+In a recent interview the starchitect Jacques Herzog suggested, “Corbusier’s urban proposals were really part of an overestimation of his own personality, even if he was a genius.”
+In other words, the identity of the architect is at odds with the circumstances we find ourselves in.

 (R)evolution